Greek yields hit 2014 highs on emerging market vulnerability

 Yields on German 10-year Bunds, the euro zone

-benchmark seen as one of the safest assets in the world, were
+benchmark seen as one of the safest assets in the world, rose 2